 AMCP Committees – The committees of AMCP are the building blocks of the organization.
 Committees cover a wide variety of areas – from Educational Affairs to Professional Practice.
 Committee Service is a minimum of one year.
 The Call for Committee Members is sent to all AMCP members in September of each year.
 For more information on the different AMCP committees, click here.

-AMCP Meetings & Conferences – AMCP conferences are the premier educational events of the managed care pharmacy industry.
+AMCP National Meetings – AMCP national meetings are the premier educational events of the managed care pharmacy industry.
 Individuals can submit a proposal through AMCP’s call for proposals, volunteer to moderate a session or work in the AMCP booth!
-For more information on volunteering at an AMCP meeting, click here.
+For more information on volunteering at an AMCP national meeting, click here.

 JMCP Peer Review and Author – JMCP, AMCP’s award winning peer reviewed journal, has several opportunities for members to become involved.
 Members may submit a manuscript or a letter to the editor for consideration.
 Individuals may also want to consider becoming a peer reviewer.
 For more information on these JMCP opportunities, click here.